 The app delivers meditations to help you destress, as well as breathing programs, music, and sounds from nature to relax your mind and body and promote better sleep.

 Calm is a great app for those who are new to mediation.
-Sessions are available in lengths of 3–25 minutes which means they fit right to your schedule.
+Sessions are available in lengths of 3–25 minutes which means they fit right into your schedule.

 Headspace uses mindfulness and meditation to help you perform at your best.
 The app’s mission is to provide you with the essential tools to achieve a happier, healthier life.